shah314/gamultiknapsack/README.md

 <H1>Genetic Algorithm - 0/1 Multi-Constraint (Multidimensional) Knapsack Problem</H1>
 <i><h3>Shalin Shah</h3></i>
-<P>A genetic algorithm implementation for the multi-constraint knapsack problem.
+<P>A genetic algorithm implementation for the multidimensional knapsack problem.
 The multi-constraint (or multidimensional) knapsack problem is a generalization of the 0/1 knapsack problem.
 The multi-constraint knapsack problem has m constraints and one objective function